hellofatimad/cse15l-lab-reports/lab-report2.md

 }
 ```

 Throwing an exception with String message would not include it in the webpage!
-By throwing an exception, it would allow the code to catch it and keep it running for the user! `params` is the name of the array that was created from the string split method.
+By throwing an exception, it would allow the code to catch it and keep it running for the user! `params` is the name of the array that I created from the string split method.
 If the length of the params array is 1, then the user did not input anything for the String s value.

 ### Onto part 3!
+---

+## Part 3

+Something that I learned from weeks 2 was running a remote server through a method we were given.
+I've always thought that starting a server required a lot more code, and a port is something specific to your device.
+During lab, we were taught on how to access other's server, which I find pretty cool.

+---

+Thanks for following the process with me!